The Story of Melvin J. Schenck | An American Hero

 John Boyle, a friend of the couple who was present in the house about an hour before Mary drank the carbolic acid, testified that he’d known the couple for five years.
 He was only at the house for about 15 minutes and didn’t hear or see anything unusual.

 Mrs. James Flynn, a former neighbor, testified that Mary told her about the woman whose husband had threatened John.
-She also testified that Mary often shared with her that she was displeased and at times wished she was dead because she had a miserable life.
+She also testified that Mary often shared with her that she was displeased and at times and wished she was dead because she had a miserable life.

 Miss Lilly Finley testified that she was at the house with Mary in the morning, and until John came home at about 2 o’clock that day.
 John left the house at about 8 o’clock a.m., before she arrived.

-She also testified that she found a “regular beer glass” that seemed to have been about two-thirds full of carbolic acid, with only a sign of it left.
+Lilly went next door to tell Mrs. Irvine, the neighbor.
+Mrs. Irvine went for Father Calahan and her husband went for the doctor.
+Lilly also testified that she found a “regular beer glass” that seemed to have been about two-thirds full of carbolic acid, with only a sign of it left.

 Several of the witnesses, including Lilly Finley and Mrs. James Flynn, agreed that Mary Knaff committed suicide due to her despondency over the situation with her husband.
 They all reported that she had been “wasting away” over the last few months.